Some of the most common questions we get from budding cheese enthusiasts are about cheese pairing.

 Cheddar is a wonderfully agreeable cheese that gets along with nearly any pairing.
-For wine, you can’t go wrong with a red like pinot noir or white Riesling.
+For wine, you can’t go wrong with a red like pinot noir or a white like riesling.

-If you’re more of a beer person you can turn to a hoppy IPA, make sure the hoppiness of the IPA matches the cheese.
+If you’re more of a beer person, you can turn to a hoppy IPA but make sure the hoppiness of the IPA matches the cheese.
 An aged cheddar will need to be paired with something like a double IPA to balance the flavors.

 What fruit goes with cheese?

 Fruit is one of our favorite ways to elevate and showcase the taste of any cheese.
-Pears, peaches, dried apricots, cherries, figs, and tart apples like Granny Smith make great pairings with a variety of cheeses.
-Load these up onto any cheese board and you’ll be in gouda shape.
+Pears, peaches, dried apricots, cherries, figs, and tart apples, like Granny Smith, make great pairings with a variety of cheeses.
+Load these onto any cheese board, and you’ll be in 'gouda' shape.

 What cheeses should go on a cheese board?

 The best part of making your own cheese board is that you can add whatever cheese you want!
-We recommend picking 3-5 cheeses that are approachable, but still a little more daring than what you might normally gravitate to.
+We recommend picking 3-5 cheeses that are approachable but still a little more daring than those you usually choose.
 Looking for specific suggestions?
 Here’s a list of five cheeses we wouldn’t hesitate to put on any cheese board:

 What wine pairs well with cheese?

-If we had to pick just one wine to pair with cheese—it would be a Riesling.
-Rieslings are white wines generally known for being dry, slightly sweet, and just acidic enough to cut through buttery cheeses like parmesan.
-A Riesling will pair with nearly any cheese on some level.
+If we had to pick just one wine to pair with cheese, it would be a riesling.
+Rieslings are white wines generally known for being dry, slightly sweet, and just acidic enough to cut through umami-rich cheeses like parmesan.
+A riesling will pair with nearly any cheese on some level.

-If you’re more of a red wine person, try a Beaujolai or pinot noir—something medium-bodied and fruity without being too tannic.
+If you’re more of a red wine person, try a Beaujolais or pinot noir—something medium-bodied and fruity without being too tannic or astringent.
 Wines like cabernet sauvignon, although delicious, might overwhelm more delicate cheeses with their tannins.